yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 1: Create a release definition

-1. Click **Releases** on the left-hand navigation.
+1. Select **Releases** on the left-hand navigation.
 This will bring up the Releases screen.

     ![A screen that shows the left-side navigation.
 Releases is highlighted.](images/stepbystep/media/image84.png "Releases")

-2. Click on the **New pipeline** button to begin the creation of a new release pipeline.
+2. Choose the **New pipeline** button to begin the creation of a new release pipeline.

     ![On the Releases screen, the New pipeline button is highlighted.](images/stepbystep/media/image85.png "Releases screen")